-I recently taught a class that covered the skills an armed citizen needs to respond to a terrorist bombing attack.
-In the class, I spent a lot of time talking about the concept of the “secondary device.”
+I regularly teach a class that covered the skills an armed citizen needs to respond to a terrorist bombing attack.
+In the class, I spend a lot of time talking about the concept of the “secondary device.”
 The secondary device is some hazard that is designed to injure or kill additional victims or first responders some time after an initial attack.

 Most commonly, secondary devices are bombs set to detonate a short time after another explosive device has gone off.
 A common tactic for bombers is to place one bomb and then detonate it.
 They place a second bomb at the site to which victims may be evacuating or where first responders might be staging.
 The secondary explosive often does more damage than the primary.